Azure-Samples/azure-chaos-engineering/Readme.md

 1. Open PowerShell as an administrator.
 2. Navigate to the root directory of the Azure Chaos Engineering repository.
+3. Choose one of the scenarios for example aks_chaos.
 3. Modify the parameters to match your environment in 0.parameters.ps1
 3. Execute the login script to authenticate with Azure: